kksgandhi/personal_site/target the lenses.md

 More examples because why not:

  - Many arguments about abortion fall on deaf ears for pro-lifers because of their fundamental belief that abortion is murder and should be treated with that level of severity.
-This is why the [[dying violinist]] is really the only viable pro-choice argument (when talking to pro-lifers at least).
+This is why the [[dying violinist]] is one of the few viable pro-choice arguments (when talking to pro-lifers at least).